 Searching for the Right Gym

 Now that I wasted an entire year’s membership and gained 15 pounds, I decided to take this year’s search for a gym more seriously.
 You see, years ago I belonged to a gym that I really liked.
 I eventually canceled my membership when our financial situation changed (unemployment).
 I decided to revisit that gym.

 When I walked into that gym (really an athletic club), I breathed a sigh and knew that this was the place to join.
 Aside from the bright and airy décor, the staff was everywhere.
 The atmosphere was conducive to working out.

-Things to Consider when Choosing a Gym
+Self-Evaluation before Choosing a Gym

-Before going out to join a gym, do a bit of self evaluation.
+Before going out to join a gym, do a bit of self-evaluation.
 Think about what you want before they tell you what the gym has to offer.
 Consider the following:

 - Your fitness level.
 Will you need lots of help and advice from the trainers or are you experienced and can do it on your own.